Magic Quadrant for Endpoint Protection Platforms

 - StormShield effectively uses policy-based restrictions to minimize the attack surface with object-oriented policies and configurations that are easy to set up.
 Policy-based application blacklisting/whitelisting is improved by a challenge response mechanism, which allows users to add software if they type in the justification for the installation in a pop-up window.

-- Full-disk encryption and encryption for files and folders on fixed hard drives and removable devices is available.
+- Full-disk encryption as well as encryption for files and folders on fixed hard drives and removable devices is available.
 Recent improvements include support for fully encrypted logical containers in addition to per-file encryption.

 - Although it continues to grow rapidly, StormShield has a very small market share in this Magic Quadrant.
-Neither SkyRecon nor its parent company Arkoon has significant brand recognition or a significant enterprise client base outside of Europe.
+Neither SkyRecon Systems in France nor its parent company Arkoon have significant brand recognition or a significant enterprise client base outside Europe.
+Arkoon's acquisition by Cassidian, its second owner in two years, is unlikely to improve its near-term enterprise presence outside of defense and aerospace.

 - StormShield does not participate in any of the prominent endpoint protection malware tests, so it is difficult to compare its malware detection performance against other solutions in the market.